Pimeko/OwncloudGitSync/README.md

 Copies the content of the current directory to another directory, while excluding the folders and files in the gitignores.
 Also working with submodules.

-It requires Cygwin installed to work
+It was made for Windows OS and requires Cygwin installed to work
 ```(location : C:\Program\ Files\Git\usr\bin\sh.exe)```

 ## Install dependencies